pyportion/pyportion/.github/CONTRIBUTING.md

 7. **Commit and Push your changes**
 Use git to commit and push your changes to open a pull request

+# Pre-Commit

-Pre-Commit hooks will work locally and do the following:
+Pre-Commit hooks will work locally upon comitting and do the following if needed:
 * Format code
 * Lint code
 * Type check
+* Sort imports
 * Run test cases

+Note that it might automatically fix the files you committed to match our coding style, so you’ll need to add and commit those changes again before pushing.

 ## 🔄 Pull Request Review
 All pull requests go through an automatic review via GitHub Actions, followed by a manual review.